ZacharyRenshaw/DRIFT/README.md

   - Annual: Any given individual has a risk of dying each year.
 The risk is given in an actuarial table loaded at the beginning of the run.
 When this form of selection is enabled, the risk of dying is increased by the sum of the mutation effects carried by the individual.
 This is the default setting.
   - Birth: Averages the parent’s mutation burden and subtracts this from birth_probability in the main program.
 This effectively reduces the chances of high-mutation-burden couples from having children.
 This is most similar to the way selection is handled in Mendel’s Accountant.

-## Plot parameters:

-- Av Individual Fitness: The average fitness of all individuals in the populations.
-Fitness is additive: a simple sum of all mutation effects carried by the individual.
-- Av Bin Fitness: The average fitness per bin across the population.
-- Num Mutations: The total number of mutations in circulation.
-- Av Mutations Per Ind: The average number of mutations carried by each individual.
-- Av Mutations Per Bin: The average number of mutations per bin across the population.

 # Program guts

-These are the main variables used during a model run:
+These are three main variables used during a model run:

-- The parameter settings in the GUI are saved in a dictionary called Model.
+     model, pop, and mutations
+These are custom variables defined in the types file.
-- IndData is a dictionary that contains life history data for each individual.
+- pop.IndData contains life history data for each individual.
-- free_params is a dictionary that is used to track variables that can change during the run (e.g., numinds and max_ID).
+- model.FreeParameters is used to track variables that can change during the run (e.g., numinds or max_ID).
-- chromosomes is a dictionary that contains two bitarrays per individual, each numbits long.
+- pop.Chromosomes contains two bitarrays per individual, each numbits long.
 It will stay blank if Track DNA is not selected.
-To reduce memory, individuals with zero set bits are deleted from chromosomes. numbits is calculated from the data file ‘chromosome data.csv’ (currently 3046 bits).
+To reduce memory,the chromosomes of individuals with zero set bits are deleted. numbits is calculated from the data file ‘chromosome data.csv’ (currently 3046 bits).
-- mutations will stay blank if track mutations is not selected.
-Otherwise, it will be populated with 2 lists per individual, where each item in the list is, in turn, a list of the mutation effects they carry at each position.
+- pop.Mutations will stay blank if track mutations is not selected.
+Otherwise, it will be populated with 2 lists per individual, where each item in the list is, in turn, a list of the mutation IDs they carry at each position.
-- mutation_hist is a list of mutations effect sizes and the number of times they have appeared during the model run.
-This is only populated if Mutation Histogram is selected.
-- dead_dict will stay blank if Track Dead is not selected.
-Otherwise, it will keep track of deceased individuals.
-It is cleared out every save interval.
-- tracking keeps up with the sums of a few important parameters that accumulate between save intervals.

 # Program execution

 This is order of operations each model year:

-1. Inoculate the population with the seed individuals(s) if year = model[‘inoculation_year’].
+1. Inoculate the population with the seed individuals(s) if year = model.Parameters["inoculation_year"].
-2. Make a list of women who are ready to give birth.
-3. Births, meiosis, inherit old mutations, add new mutations.
-4. List men and women available for marriage.
-5. Arrange marriages (newlyweds will be ready to have a baby the following year).
-6. Remove people from the population, first according to the actuarial table, then random culling.
+2. Birth
+3. Marriage
+4. Death
-7. Save data at specified intervals.
+8. Save data at specified intervals.

 # Example usage

 1. The user wants to run a simple population growth model.
-They choose a Model ID, set Start Pop Size to 100, and set Max Pop Size to 10,000.
-They leave everything else at default and hit Run Model.
-The population size at each save year will be graphed on screen.
+In the parameters file, they choose a Model ID, set Start Pop Size to 100, and set Max Pop Size to 10,000.
+They leave everything else at default ad run the model from the command line.
 2. The user wants to assess the effects of a population bottleneck.
 They set the Start Pop Size to 10,000, the Bottleneck Start to year 100, and the Bottleneck End to year 800.
-They click the Track DNA checkbox and check Av Heterozygosity in the Plot Variable column before clicking Run Model.
 3. The user wishes to know the largest average mutation effect that can be tolerated in a small population.
 They start by setting Start Pop Size and Max Pop Size to 200.
-After clicking the Track Mutations checkbox, they set Mu to 100, f(Neutral) to 0.5, and they check the Mutation Histogram checkbox.
-In the Plot columns, they also select a few variables that they wish to track during the model run.
+After enablig Track Mutations, they set Mu to 100, f(Neutral) to 0.5, and they enable  Mutation Histogram.
 After running the model, they adjust the mutation parameters to force the population to survive long-term, changing the Model ID each time.
 Finally, they open the saved data files in a spreadsheet and graph their results.

 # Adding new features

-Adding parameters to the GUI is simple.
-All one has to do is add an item to either Parameter Defaults.csv or Plot Defaults.csv then direct the main program to take appropriate action.
-For example: the user wants the speed and efficiency of the DNA tracking algorithm without the overhead of the mutation algorithm.
-As long as all mutations have the same effect (whatever that might be), it should be possible to do this.
-So, the user adds a line to Parameter Defaults.csv:

-parameter         label             type     value_format   default  group Use_DNA_engine    Use DNA Engine    Check    bool           0        Mutation

-Now, when the program launches, a checkbox labeled Use DNA Engine will appear in the Mutation Parameters and Settings frame.
-The checkbox default setting is 0 (unchecked) and the setting will be accessible in the main program under model[‘Use_DNA’].
-All one has to do is capture that setting at the appropriate place in the program (e.g., if model[‘Use_DNA’]: ) and redirect program execution to a new feature or a new subroutine.
+New parameters can easily be added to the file.
+New modules can be swapped out with the originals also.

 # Contributing